Borrowing from a moneylender

 A loan from a moneylender will usually have a higher interest rate than a loan from a credit union or a bank.

 As with all loans, you should look at the total cost of the loan.
-That is, the amount of extra money you will have to pay back that is over and above the amount of the original loan.
+That is, the amount of extra money you will have to pay back that is more than the amount of the original loan.

 For high cost credit agreements made since 14 November 2022, there is a maximum term and maximum rate of interest allowed for a loan.
 Loans can be for a maximum term of 52 weeks.